-At this stage in the proceedings and for the reasons discussed below, we find Petitioner has carried its burden to show a reasonable likelihood of anticipation of the claim of the '149 patent under Ground 1.
+At this stage in the proceeding and for the reasons discussed below, we find Petitioner has carried its burden to show a reasonable likelihood of anticipation of claim 2 of the '880 patent under Ground 1.

-We disagree with Patent Owner's contention that Bowdish's incorporation of Evans's disclosure would have been limited to a murine antibody or framework.
+We disagree with Patent Owner's contention that Bowdish's incorporation of Evans's disclosure would have been limited to a mouse antibody or antibody framework.

-As Patent Owner correctly quotes from Bowdish: "The TPO mimetic peptide graft in Fab clone X4b has been transplanted into the heavy chain CDR3 region of another antibody framework, 5G1.1....
-Construction of

-5G1.1 is described in U.S. Application Ser.
+As Patent Owner correctly quotes from Example 4 of Bowdish: "The TPO mimetic peptide graft in Fab clone X4b has been transplanted into the heavy chain CDR3 region of another antibody framework, 5G1.1...
+Construction of 5G1.1 is described in U.S. Application Ser.
 No. 08/487,283, incorporated herein by reference."
 Prelim.
 Resp.
-49-50 (citing Ex.
-1006 ¶ 191) (emphasis added).
-It is not disputed here that U.S. Application 08/487,283 issued as Evans.
+50 (emphasis added); Ex.
+1004 ¶ 191.
+It is not disputed here that U.S. Patent Application 08/487,283 issued as Evans.
 See Ex.
 1005, code (21); see generally Prelim.
 Resp.
-The portion of Evans relating to "Construction of 5G1.1" (see Ex.
-1004 ¶ 191) appears to be (or at least includes) Example 11, which is titled
+The portion of Evans relating to "Construction of 5G1.1" (Ex.
+1004

-"Construction and Expression of Recombinant mAbs."
+¶ 191, emphasis added) appears to be (or at least includes) Example 11, which is titled "Construction and Expression of Recombinant mAbs."
 Ex.
 1005, 42:55-58 (emphasis added).
-According to Dr. Ravetch, "Evans'[s] Example 11 [] teaches construction of . . . humanized 5G1.1 scFv constructs."
+According to Dr. Ravetch, "Evans'[s] Example 11 teaches construction of . . . humanized 5G1.1 scFv constructs."
 Ex.
-1003 ¶ 157.
-None of the other Evans Examples addressing an anti-C5 antibody or a 5G1.1 antibody designate their respective disclosure as relating to "construction," as per the title of Example 11 and the sentence of Bowdish expressly incorporating Evans.
+1003 ¶ 177.
+And, none of the other Evans Examples addressing an anti-C5 antibody or a 5G1.1 antibody designate their respective disclosure as relating to "construction," as per the title of Example 11 and the sentence of Bowdish expressly incorporating Evans.
 See Ex.
 1005, 33:1-42:54 (Examples 1-10); Ex.
-1003 ¶ 191.
+1003 ¶ 177.

-Thus, on this record, we find that Petitioner's pointing to the antibodies (or fragments) of Evans's Example 11 for use as a starting point for Bowdish's invention to be more reasonable than Patent Owner's arguments that antibodies would have been selected from some other examples.
+Thus, on this record, we find that Petitioner's pointing to the antibodies (or fragments) of Evans's Example 11 for use as a starting point for Bowdish's invention to be more reasonable than Patent Owner's arguments that antibodies would have been selected from some other Example.

-Furthermore, Patent Owner does not dispute that, if Bowdish and Evans are read as asserted by Petitioner and its witness, Dr. Ravetch, the antibody sequences of claim 1, i.e., SEQ ID NO: 2 and SEQ ID NO: 4, are disclosed.
-Petitioner's reading is also consistent with the '149 patent, which states that Evans "teaches an antibody which binds to C5" and is a "[s]uitable anti-C5 antibod[y]" with respect to its invention and was "known to those of skill in the art," and, in fact, that Evans teaches the "antibod[y]

-... specific to human complement[,]... whole antibody (now named eculizumab)," as well as "methods of engineering such antibodies."
+Furthermore, Patent Owner does not dispute that, if Bowdish and Evans are read as asserted by Petitioner and Dr. Ravetch, the antibody sequences of claim 2, i.e., SEQ ID NO: 2 and SEQ ID NO: 4, are disclosed.
+Petitioner's reading is also consistent with the Specification of the '880 patent, which cites Evans (among others) for the proposition that "[s]uitable anti-C5 antibodies are known to those of skill in the art" and, in particular, that Evans discloses "antibodies which are specific to human complement . . . . includ[ing] a preferred whole antibody (now named eculizumab)," and "methods of engineering such antibodies."
 Ex.
-1001, 10:65-11:6, 12:21-29, 12:42-55.
-Therefore, we do not find any error in Petitioner's assertion that Bowdish/Evans discloses the antibody of claim 1.
+1001, 10:57-65, 12:13-21, 12:43-47.
+Therefore, we do not find any error in Petitioner's assertion that Bowdish/Evans discloses the antibody of claim 2.

-We also are unpersuaded by Patent Owner's overarching argument that Petitioner's positions are fatally flawed by hindsight or that "[a] POSA as of March 15, 2007[,] would have understood that Alexion had developed a humanized antibody named 'eculizumab,' . . . [b]ut a POSA at that time would not have known that "eculizumab" had the sequence claimed in the '149 patent."
+We also are unpersuaded by Patent Owner's overarching argument that Petitioner's positions are fatally flawed by hindsight or that

+[a] POSA as of March 15, 2007[,] would have understood that Alexion had developed a humanized antibody named 'eculizumab,' which bound to human C5 and blocked its cleavage, and was shown in Phase II and Phase III human clinical trials to be safe and effective for the treatment of PNH. . . . [b]ut a POSA at that time would not have known that "eculizumab" had the sequence claimed in the '880 patent.

 See Prelim.
 Resp.
 7-13, 39-43.
-Hindsight is inapplicable to anticipation and, moreover, it appears that Petitioner's positions consider only the disclosures of the prior art and how the person of ordinary skill in the art would have read prior art references in view of one another.

 On the present record, we find the facts here to be highly analogous to those of both In re Crish, 393 F.3d 1253 (Fed.
 Cir.
 2004) ("Crish"), and Nichols Institute Diagnostics, Inc. v.
 Scantibodies Clinical Laboratory, Inc., 195 F. App'x 947 (Fed.
 Cir.
-2006) ("Nichols"), each of which suggests claim 1 is anticipated.
+2006) ("Nichols"), each of which suggests claim 2 is anticipated.